dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 supported Linux syscalls may vary based on distribution's kernel configuration), but the resulting ABI is way stabler than the native one.

-For the applications that do not require system services beyond what's available in Snap and Flatpack sandboxes this target is the least painful way to support Linux.
+This is the easiest way to target Linux for applications that do not need services beyond what Snap and Flatpak provide.

 ### Shouldn't application authors stick to the published API, and let distribution authors build and package their software?